 Stretch rope – This long piece of rope provides gentle assistance during active stretching.
 Learn more.

-Strength – In the context of Core Performance workouts, Strength refers to the name of a training component, or section in workouts, used to improve your ability to produce force.
+Strength – In the context of EXOS workouts, Strength refers to the name of a training component, or section in workouts, used to improve your ability to produce force.
 You’ll use strength training, or resistance training, to build total-body strength with a balanced focus on movement quality and intensity.
 Learn more.